symPACK/symPACK/README.md

 - `-gpu_blk <SIZE>` controls the size threshold (in bytes) that a factorized diagonal block must exceed for it to be automatically copied to the GPU bound to a remote process when being sent to said remote process.
 This allows for an intermediate copy to host memory to be bypassed, which can reduce communication overhead for certain problems.
 - `{trsm, gemm, potrf, syrk}_limit <SIZE>` controls how many nonzero entries a block must have for the given matrix operation (TRSM, GEMM, POTRF, or SYRK) involving said block to be offloaded to the GPU.
 The GPU will generally be most beneficial for operations involving large blocks with many nonzeros, but the exact size thresholds for when each operation starts to run faster on the GPU will differ between devices.
 - `-gpu_solve` determines if the GPU will be used for **symPACK's** triangular solve routine.
+- `-fallback {cpu, terminate}` determines what **symPACK** will do in the event that an attempt to allocate memory on a device for use in a matrix computation fails due to an insufficient amount of free memory.
+Setting this option to `cpu` will make it so **symPACK** will simply perform the computation on the CPU instead of the GPU.
+Setting this option to `terminate` will cause **symPACK** to throw an error and cease execution when a device allocation fails.

 # Publications
 --------------------------